Microsoft Bing: Performance issues

-Bing has been criticized for being slower to index websites than Google.
-It has also been criticized for not indexing some websites at all.
+Bing was criticized in 2010 for being slower to index websites than Google.
+It was also criticized for not indexing some websites at all.

-Allegedly copying Google's results
+Alleged copying of Google results

 Bing has been criticized by competitor Google for utilizing user input via Internet Explorer, the Bing Toolbar, or Suggested Sites, to add results to Bing.
 After discovering in October 2010 that Bing appeared to be imitating Google's auto-correct results for a misspelling, despite not actually fixing the spelling of the term, Google set up a honeypot, configuring the Google search engine to return specific unrelated results for 100 nonsensical queries such as hiybbprqag.
 Over the next couple of weeks, Google engineers entered the search term into Google, while using Microsoft Internet Explorer, with the Bing Toolbar installed and the optional Suggested Sites enabled.
 In 9 out of the 100 queries, Bing later started returning the same results as Google, despite the only apparent connection between the result and search term being that Google's results connected the two.

 Microsoft's response to this issue, coming from a company spokesperson, was: "We do not copy Google's results."
 Bing's Vice President, Harry Shum, later reiterated that the search result data Google claimed that Bing copied had in fact come from Bing's very own users.
 Shum wrote that "we use over 1,000 different signals and features in our ranking algorithm.
 A small piece of that is clickstream data we get from some of our customers, who opt into sharing anonymous data as they navigate the web in order to help us improve the experience for all users."

 Microsoft stated that Bing was not intended to be a duplicate of any existing search engines.